avosalmon/artisan-airlines/docs/01-search-flight.md

 - The user selects the departure and arrival dates
 - The user selects the number of passengers
 - The user clicks the search button
-- The user is redirected to the flight search results page
+- The user is redirected to the flight search results page or the flight search results are displayed on the same page

 ## Flight search results